jagusztinl/paaslabor_en/README.md

 ** Labor Evaluation: ** [here] (https://goo.gl/forms/xBh9tuN6bsIne56Z2)
 ---

+---
 # Objective, theme
 The aim of the lab is to review the following topics:
-- ** Basic Operations with Container Running Applications **
+- ** Basic Operations with Applications Running in Containers **
--Create a Docker Container based on dockerfile or Docker Hub image -Using Docker Registry
+  - Create a Docker Container based on dockerfile or Docker Hub image
+  - Using Docker Registry
-  -examining the connection between the host and the container (process IDs, ports, namespaces), -run commands in the container
+  - examining the connection between the host and the container (process IDs, ports, namespaces),
+  - run commands in the container
-  -running, accessing, and modifying a web server.
+  - running, accessing, and modifying a web server.
 - ** OpenShift **
-  -container orchestration,
+  - container orchestration,
-  -deployment processes,
+  - deployment processes,
-  -Overview of OpenShift architecture
+  - Overview of OpenShift architecture
-  -Overview of OpenShift concepts (Service, Pod, Route).
+  - Overview of OpenShift concepts (Service, Pod, Route).
 ---

 # Exercises